carozy797/carozy797/README.md

 Asante Daniel Agyei !! 👋🏻,

-I am a Research scientist ready interested in the areas of ML, NLP/LLM, Adversarial ML, Computer Systems, Privacy and Security.
+I am a Research scientist interested in the areas of ML, NLP/LLM, Adversarial ML, Computer Systems, Privacy and Security.
 I am Co-founder of FausfordAI.

 ## FausfordAI is an AI and Health company that Build interactive software, provides medical health care using AI, and also client specifications
 ## with the help of Data Science and AI.